multi-learn/summit/docs/source/tutorials/example4.rst

     # do not modify the attribute's key
     metadata_group.attrs["nbClass"] = np.unique(labels_data)

-    # Store the number of examples in the dataset,
+    # Store the number of samples in the dataset,
     # do not modify the attribute's key
     metadata_group.attrs["datasetLength"] = labels_data.shape[0]